ethereum/consensus-specs/tests/formats/kzg/verify_blob_kzg_proof.md

 ## Condition

 The `verify_blob_kzg_proof` handler should verify that `commitment` is a correct KZG commitment to `blob` by using the blob KZG proof `proof`, and the result should match the expected `output`.
-If the commitment or proof are invalid (e.g. not on the curve or not in the G1 subgroup of the BLS curve) or `blob` is invalid (e.g. incorrect length or one of the 32 byte blocks does not represent a BLS field element), it should error, i.e. the output should be `None`.
+If the commitment or proof is invalid (e.g. not on the curve or not in the G1 subgroup of the BLS curve) or `blob` is invalid (e.g. incorrect length or one of the 32-byte blocks does not represent a BLS field element), it should error, i.e. the output should be `null`.